Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

      * To perform this job successfully, an individual should be able to type and use keyboards accurately and have knowledge of Database software.

-  * required credentials and year of experience:
+  * Required credentials and year of experience:
      * Experience: Two or more years in the construction industry
      * Some experience using PC and software applications, including Microsoft Word, Excel, and PowerPoint.
      * Valid driver's license and good driving habits because based on assigned tasks, employee may be assigned a company vehicle requiring the applicable driver's license